 - 1 large celery stalk, chopped

-- 4 garlic cloves, minced
+- 4 cloves garlic, minced

-- 1 cup peas
+- 1 cup fresh or frozen and thawed peas

 - 1 teaspoon garlic powder

-- 1/2 teaspoon nutmeg
+- 1/2 teaspoon ground nutmeg

 - 2 tablespoons chopped fresh thyme